La coda del diavolo (song)

 "La coda del diavolo" (lit.
-'The devil's tail') is a song by Italian singer Rkomi with Elodie.
-The song was composed by Rkomi, Davide Petrella and Dardust.
-It was added to the digital edition of the album Taxi Driver, and later in the 2022 re-edition Taxi Driver +.
+'The devil's tail') is a song by Italian singer-songwriter and rapper Rkomi with featured vocals by Italian singer Elodie.
+The song was written by Rkomi, Davide Petrella and Dardust.
+It was included in the digital edition of the album Taxi Driver, and later in the 2022 re-issue Taxi Driver +.
 In February 2022, it was released in vinyl, as B-side of Rkomi's Sanremo Music Festival 2022 entry "Insuperabile".